e-spinner/IGVC25/README.md

 At this point it will probably prompt you to reopen VS Code in container if not, open the palette (`ctrl + shift + P`) and search + run `reopen in container`.
 This will take a while, and will hopefully work.
 Once this is done VS Code's integrated terminal is setup to automatically source ros2, this workspace, and the python venv.

 #### Building Packages
+During the building of the container it will attempt to build the packages, so they should be ready if not:

 Inside of the devcontainer in vscode it is very easy to build and run these packages.

 Open the Integrate Terminal (`Ctrl + shift + ~`), and run `build`, this is an alias for `colcon install --symlink-install`.
 This will hopefully work.